Maritime SAFE Act Interagency Working Group on IUU Fishing

 Public Listening Sessions

-The Working Group continues to host public listening sessions on its Work Plan.
-The listening sessions will consist of brief presentations followed by an opportunity for listeners to provide verbal comments to the Working Group.
-Upcoming dates for the listening sessions will be posted on this webpage.
+The working group continues to host public listening sessions on its work plan.
+The listening sessions will consist of brief presentations followed by an opportunity for listeners to provide verbal comments to the working group.
+Check back for upcoming listening session dates.